-Sustainability is no longer just a buzzword but has become an essential part of doing business.
-Over the years, more and more companies are making decisions and assessing performance based not only on profitability but also on their impact on the community and environment.
+Sustainability in the workplace has become an essential part of doing business in the 2020s and not simply an optional extra.
+More and more customers are assessing companies based not only on their products but also their impact on the community and environment.

-Businesses are realising the numerous benefits of becoming sustainable, including reduced costs, increased productivity, improved staff retention, better wellbeing in the workplace and enhanced brand reputation in the industry.
+Businesses are also realising the many benefits of adopting green office practices, including reduced costs, increased productivity, improved staff retention, better employee wellbeing and enhanced brand reputation.

-However, implementing sustainability in business has its challenges.
-According to a recent report by Bain & Company, where they surveyed more than 300 companies, 93% want to be sustainable and believe sustainability is important to the future success of the business.
-However, only 2% achieve their sustainability goals.
-And one of the biggest reasons sustainability fails has to do with culture change issues.
+However, adopting a sustainable business model has its challenges.
+According to a report by Bain & Company, 93 percent of companies they surveyed wanted to be sustainable and believed sustainability was important to the future success of the business.
+However, only two percent achieved their sustainability goals.

-That is why you need everyone involved in the process.
-People in the company need to understand what sustainability means for the business, define the goals to move forward, and determine their role in making things happen.
+Your individual business circumstances, goals and challenges, people and processes, plus your leadership and operational structures will influence the sustainable business practices you adopt.
+That’s why you need everyone to be involved in the process.
+People in your company need to understand what sustainability means for your business, define the goals to move forward, and determine their role in making things happen.

 It therefore starts with creating a culture of sustainability in the workplace.

-Building a culture of sustainability involves everyone, from the executive leaders and management to all support staff, frontline employees and administration personnel.
+Building a culture of sustainability involves everyone, from the executive leaders and management to the support staff, frontline employees and administration personnel.

-Here are some steps you could take to start transforming your company into a more sustainable business.
+Here are some steps you can take to start transforming your company into a more sustainable business.

 What do you want to achieve as a business?
-How can you balance profit with the concerns of the community and the environment?
+How can you balance profitability with the concerns of the community and the environment?